TEAM-SPIRIT-Productions/AuthHook176_RPC/README.md

 ## Notes:
 This repository is a fork of [Client176](https://github.com/RajanGrewal/Client176) created by [RajanGrewal](https://github.com/RajanGrewal).

 This repository adds Discord Rich Presence support.
 The open source version of this Repo currently doesn't provide support for in-game information relay.

 Meaning you cannot show your in-game Character's stats (I.E. Level, Map, Job).

-## Discord RPC Config
+## Discord RPC Config (IMPORTANT)
 1. Changing the client id.
 Navigate to ``Global.h`` and change ``RPC_CLIENT_ID`` to your desired client ID.
     - For more info on how to get a Discord RPC Client ID.
 Please naviate to the [Discord Developer Portal](https://discord.com/developers/docs/intro)
     - This is not a tutorial on how to setup Discord Specific APIs